arrielhouston/Coffee_Sales_Dashboard/README.md

 ## Overview
 This project is an **interactive Excel dashboard** designed to analyze coffee sales across products, customers, and regions.
 It uses **PivotTables, PivotCharts, slicers, and a timeline** to transform raw data into actionable business insights.
+This is a full-stack analytics project where I started with raw, messy data, cleaned and prepared it for analysis, and then built an interactive dashboard to present the final insights.

 ---